 Taking all of this into account, some fabrics will require low moisture, controlled pH, and the gentle hand of an experienced upholstery cleaner to avoid damage.
 A fabric protector application should follow every cleaning.
 Your fabric will stay cleaner longer and resist permanent staining.

 How can you tell which fabrics are problematic?
 It’s hard to know without experience and training.
 That’s why it is important to trust your upholstery cleaning needs to Bluegreen.
 Regardless of the fabric, we can clean it safely.
-Call us at (262) 649-2082 or (608) 257-2990 to schedule your upholstery cleaning appointment.
+Contact us to schedule your upholstery cleaning appointment.